 Gangway watch shall have to take remote temperature gauging of those coming on board (using a non-contact thermometer) and should not allow entry if the readings are above 37.3 degrees Celsius.
 Generally, thermometers carried on board are of the probe type.
 Companies should make every effort to provide non-contact thermometers for this purpose.
 Where clinical non-contact thermometers are of a non-intrinsically safe type, those boarding should be escorted to a safe area where their temperature may be monitored.
+SIRE inspectors have issued observations when non-intrinsically safe equipment is used in non-gas safe environments and so it is important to conduct temperature readings in a safe area.
 According to the WHO, scanning for temperature is not 100% effective as some infected people show no symptoms initially and some do not develop symptoms for up to 10 days.